rosa-martin/Cisco-CCNA2/README.md

 set native vlan for trunking - switchport trunk native vlan [id of vlan]

 ## Router-on-stick
-Create subinterfaces on router (done on a interface g0/1):
+Create subinterfaces on router:

-Example for vlans 10, 99 (native)
+Example for vlans 10, 99 (native) on g0/1

 int g0/1.10